T21 waste exemption: recover waste at a waste water treatment works

-The T21 exemption allows you to recover waste, such as sludge from a septic tank or cesspool, which needs further treatment at a waste water treatment works.
+The T21 exemption allows you to recover wastes such as sewage grits, screenings and sewage sludge at a waste water treatment works.

 Types of activity you can carry out

 Storing and treating listed wastes on the premises of a waste water treatment works for waste recovery.